chinibi/wc-step-by-step-ordering-free/readme.txt

 = Under Package Settings, what is the Enable / Disable for? =

 Set to Activated by default, this allows you to offer packages on the SBS system.
-Select "Deactivated" if you only want to use the Step-By-Step pages only.
+Select Deactivated if you only want to use the Step-By-Step pages only.
 In many cases, you will want to set up and use the Packages feature, but it all depends on what you want to do with your store.

 = What is the Package Page Setting under Package Setting? =

 This selects the page to determine where the Select Packages page is located.
 This must be selected in order for navigation to work properly.

-Default Page: The default page is "Choose Packages".
+Default Page: The default page is Choose Packages.
 You can change this page to another name if you wish.

 = What is the Package Category setting in packages? =

 This selects the WooCommerce product category your packages are assigned to.
 You must click Save Changes afterwards, in order to refresh the package list.
-By default, this is set to "Packages"
+By default, this is set to Packages.

 = What is the Package Page Builder setting for? =